Salt Lake City

 March 7, 2023 – Public Hearing

-The Council held a public hearing on the proposed Plan, where over 60 people spoke and voiced opinions about future development, impacts to existing property owners and environment, services and new amenities that will be needed, and desired ecological protections.
+The Council held a public hearing on the proposed Plan, where over 60 people spoke and voiced opinions about future development, impacts on existing property owners and the environment, services and new amenities that will be needed, and desired ecological protections.

 The Council will consider action on this plan at a future meeting.